sharad-kr/Game_Playing_Adversarial_search/README.md

 The AI has been tested against various AI opponents, and its performance has been evaluated based on scoring metrics.
 It demonstrates strategic gameplay and strong decision-making abilities.

-Feel free to explore this repository and enjoy a game of Rollerball Chess against my AI opponent!
+Feel free to explore this repository and enjoy a game of Rollerball Chess against our AI opponent!